ulmekenkozybaeva/ulmekenkozybaeva/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Ulmeken.
 ================================================================================================================================

 I'm Junior Front-End Developer.
 -------------------------------

-I started learning programming last year.
-During this time, I have pumped my knowledge well, but even so I strive for new knowledge.I am an easily trained person and I can search and find the all informations, what I need.
+I started learning programming in 2022.
+I spent a year studying the front-end, I have pumped my knowledge well in it, but even so I strive for new knowledge.
+Nowadays, I'm studying to become a back-end developer.

+I am an easily trained person and I can search and find the all informations, what I need.

 * 🌍  I'm based in Uzbekistan
 * ✉️  You can contact me at [ulmekenkozybaeva2710@gmail.com](mailto:ulmekenkozybaeva2710@gmail.com)